aluxnimm/outlookcaldavsynchronizer/README.md

 - Bug fixes
 	- Fix VALARM trigger handling if duration is zero, ticket #253.
 	- Fix display issues for reports #259.
-	- Add missing check box in WPF EventMappingConfigurationView (Negate filter and sync all Appointments except this category)
+	- Add missing check box in WPF EventMappingConfigurationView (Negate filter and sync all Appointments except this category).
+	- Hide TimeRangeView for all folder types except Appointments and Tasks.
+	- Fix proxy settings in new WPF UI.
+	- Disable ConflictResolution for OneWay synchronization in WPF UI.

 #### 1.23.0 ####
 - New features
 	- First implementation of a complete redesign of Synchronization Profiles GUI using WPF framework.